Canadian Flag Canadian Centre for Occupational Health and Safety Centre canadien d'hygiène et de sécurité au travail Government of Canada Wordmark

 • Ensure effective storage.

-• Wash face and hands thoroughly after completing mixing operation.
+• Wash your face and hands thoroughly after completing the mixing operation.

 • Shower thoroughly, with special attention to hair and fingernails, after each pesticide application or at the end of the work shift.